davide-romanini/scrooge/README.md

  - `/series/us/US` -> Uncle Scrooge series
  - `/series/us/US/issues/5` -> Issue #5 for Uncle Scrooge (with contained story informations)
+ - `/series/?q=uncle+scrooge` -> Search series containing the terms uncle scrooge in the title
  - `/stories/W+US++++5-02` -> "The secret of Atlantis" Carl Barks story (with backlinks to issues printing it)
+ - `/stories/?q=atlantis` -> Search stories containing the term atlantis in the title.
+Looks also for translated titles in related entries

 Installation
 ------------